Zelenskiy gives his first interview with Russian journalists: “This is not just a war. Everything is much worse”

 Nobody knows.
 Now the Russians have entered with their might – about 20 thousand dead.
 With all your might.
 And they, excuse me, did not enter Kyiv.
 Until they entered.
 You must understand that they are unlikely to enter.
 But if they enter, you must understand for sure that they then need to have a hundred thousand.
 There is no other way to cope with such a city, with such a population.
 In Kyiv, the living population of those who did not leave is three million.
 Do you understand what it is?
 It's just a huge number of people.

-Solovyov .
+Solovyov.
 Mr. President, while we are talking, the news came that the head of the LPR announced that he intended to hold a referendum on joining Russia.
 I suppose that soon the authorities of the DPR will follow this example.
 What then can be a solution or discussion of the issue of Donbass?

 “Look, you and I live in a certain space… We are trying to live in a certain space of legitimacy, right?
 When someone says something, you need that someone to represent something.
 Or themselves, or this or that territory at the legal level.
 The law is in the understanding of international institutions, and not on individual occupied parts.
 Therefore, whoever declares what is the right of every person (if these are true people).